 - Group coordinators solicit needs from the food pantries; set up the group’s schedule (for contributions, and for shopping / delivery trips); place orders at Foodtown in advance of each scheduled pickup; track contributions and donations; and report on activities at the monthly PPUABA meeting.

 How to contribute to Nourishing Our Community

-You can make contributions by Venmo or PayPal to firstname.lastname@example.org.
-Please choose "Sending to a friend" or “Personal” rather than "Paying for an item or service" or “Business” to help us avoid fees, and include a notation on your payment with your name and the words "Nourishing Our Community".
+You can make contributions by Venmo to firstname.lastname@example.org.
+Please include a notation on your payment with your name and the words "Nourishing Our Community".
+(If Venmo asks for the last 4 digits of the phone number associated with that account, they are "7818").
 You can also contribute by cash or check (payable to “Park Place – Underhill Avenue Block Association”) put into an envelope with a note including your name and the words “Nourishing Our Community” and dropped over the gate beneath the stoop at 319 Park Place.
+We can also accept payments via PayPal, but the block association incurs a 3% fee on these payments so we strongly prefer other methods of receiving payments.
 If you plan to make a monthly recurring contribution, please notify Marc Gordon at email@example.com.

 How to participate as a shopper / deliverer